 Once the children transfer to their Reception class, the school uniform is compulsory.
 The school colours are navy, grey and white.
-Please see the enclosed prospectus which details the uniform items.
-The uniform is comfortable, easy to manage and practical for school activities - which is particularly important for Physical Education (P.E.) times.
+Please find details of the uniform on our website.
+The uniform is comfortable, easy to manage and practical for school activities.